apecloud/kubeblocks/docs/user_docs/kubeblocks-for-mongodb/configuration/configuration.md

 :::note

 1. For the `edit-config` function, static parameters and dynamic parameters cannot be edited at the same time.
-2. Deleting a parameter will be supported in later version.
+2. Deleting a parameter will be supported later.

 :::